trek-view/basecamp/_posts/2022-06-24-roll-level-of-gopro-photo-no-gpmd-part-1.md

 The camera is fairly level, as you can see from the annotated horizon.
 However, without the annotation, the rising ridge in front of the camera makes it a little harder to spot as a human at first glance.

 But what about a computer?
-More on that next week...
+I will take a look at that next week...